 - Keep at least 1 copy of the data offsite.
 The cloud counts as an offsite location, as does your office, or a friend’s house, or a safety deposit box.

-In addition to Carbonite’s back up service (best $59 I spend each year!), I also use Dropbox cloud storage, and an external hard drive (EHD).
-I have recently switched from PC to Mac (a story in itself) so I’m also getting familiar with iCloud.
-My photos appear magically on my computer, so I guess they’re going directly to iCloud from my iPhone.
-Before, when I had an Android, I arranged the settings so that copies of my photos were going directly to Dropbox.
-Either way, I’m not worried about losing all my photos if I drop my phone into a mud puddle.
+In addition to originals on my phone/camera and computer, I use Dropbox cloud storage, and an external hard drive (EHD).
+My iPhone syncs with my Mac through the iCloud, and when I had an Android, I chose settings that sent copies of my photos directly to Dropbox.
+That way I’m not worried about losing all my photos if I lose my phone or drop it into a mud puddle.
 If you don’t trust “the cloud”, at the very least hook your phone up to your computer once a week and download the photos!

 Social media links directly to this page are encouraged!